+Goodwill and indefinite-lived intangible assets are tested for possible impairment during the fourth quarter of each year.
 The nonrecurring fair value measurement for goodwill was developed using significant unobservable inputs (Level 3).
 For step-one of the impairment analysis, the primary valuation technique used was an income methodology based on management's estimates of forecasted cash flows for each business unit, with those cash flows discounted to present value using rates commensurate with the risks associated with those cash flows.
 In addition, management used a market-based valuation method involving analysis of market multiples of revenues and EBITDA for a group of comparable public companies.
-Valuation methods used to determine the fair value of the reporting unit's assets and liabilities in order to perform a purchase price allocation included the income and market approach depending on the nature of the asset/liability.
-Assumptions used by management were similar to those that would be used by market participants performing valuations of the reporting unit.